wazo-platform/wazo-doc/source/administration/phonebook.rst

 These are the different phone numbers that are available

-* phonebooknumber.fax
+* phonebooknumber.fax.number
-* phonebooknumber.home
+* phonebooknumber.home.number
-* phonebooknumber.mobile
+* phonebooknumber.mobile.number
-* phonebooknumber.office
+* phonebooknumber.office.number
-* phonebooknumber.other
+* phonebooknumber.other.number

 Addresses